cerndb/spark-on-k8s-operator/README.md

 **This work is in progress and experimental**

 This repository is an attempt to run cloud-native, on-demand and self-healing Spark on Kubernetes natively on Openstack private cloud.
+It is an alternative approach to [cern-spark-service](https://pypi.org/project/cern-spark-service/)

-It is based on [GoogleCloudPlatform/spark-on-k8s-operator](hhttps://github.com/GoogleCloudPlatform/spark-on-k8s-operator)
+Repository is based on [GoogleCloudPlatform/spark-on-k8s-operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator)

 ## Architecture